 Once the system is infected, the hackers then threaten to release the information publicly or destroy the data – unless payment is made in untraceable cryptocurrency.
 Paying the ransom, however, does not guarantee the return of the data.

-3 ways on how to protect against ransomware
+3 ways to protect against ransomware

 Ransomware is designed to restrict your access to valuable business information.
 To protect your business and keep your data safe and secure you should: